VVUQ · Module 10 of 10

 Highfull code and solution verification, extensive validation, quantified UQ

 The V&V 40 principle: the rigor of the VVUQ evidence is scaled to the model risk, not applied uniformly.
+The levels are judged, not computed; influence and consequence are not multiplied or averaged into a number.

-10.4 Margins and acceptance
+10.4 The acceptance margin

 04

-Worked example 1: scoring model risk
+Worked example 1: judging model risk

 Result.
-Model risk = 0.56 (high): full VVUQ evidence required.
+High influence and high consequence: full VVUQ evidence required.

 05

-Worked example 2: the acceptance margin
+Worked example 2: the margin criterion

-2. Given / findLimit = 100, prediction = 85, combined uncertainty u = 6, requirement ≥ 2.
-Find the margin.
+2. Given / findL = 100, Sapp = 85, upred = 6 as a combined standard uncertainty, criterion RM ≥ 2.
+Find RM.

-5. Equationsmargin = (limit − prediction)/u
+5. EquationsRM = (L − Sapp)/upred

 06